Real open books and real contact structures: Introduction and basic definitions

 Let $(M,c_{M})$ be a real manifold and $(M, \Sigma)$ be an embedded Heegaard decomposition.
 If $c_{M}(\Sigma)=\Sigma$ and $c_{M}|_{\Sigma}$ is orientation reversing, then we call the triple $(M, c_{M}, \Sigma)$ an \emph{embedded real Heegaard decomposition}.
-Observe that for an embedded real Heegaard decomposition $(M, c_{M}, \Sigma)$ with handlebodies $M_j$ ($j=1,2$), if $c=c_{M}|_\Sigma$ is orientation reversing then $(\Sigma, c)$ is an abstract Heegaard decomposition for $M$.
-It was proven by T.~A.~Nagase that every real manifold admits an embedded real Heegaard decomposition \cite{nag}.
+Similarly consider the abstract Heegaard decomposition $(\Sigma, f)$ with $\Sigma$ bounding the handlebody $N$.
+Consider an orientation preserving involution $c:N\ra N$ such that on $\Sigma$ we have $c\circ f\circ c=f^{-1}$.
+Then we call the triple $(\Sigma,f,c)$ an \emph{abstract real Heegaard decomposition}.
+It is again immediate to see that the embedded real Heegaard decomposition $(M, c_{M}, \Sigma)$ is equivariantly diffeomorphic to the abstract real Heegaard decomposition $(\Sigma,c_M|{\Sigma},id)$.
+In fact, the map $\varphi_c$ as we have constructed in the last paragraph is an equivariant diffeomorphism between these two manifolds.
+Finally, note that it was proven by T.~A.~Nagase that every real manifold admits an embedded real Heegaard decomposition \cite{nag}.

 Recall that an embedded (respectively abstract) open book decomposition describes an embedded (respectively abstract) Heegaard decomposition.
 Let $(B,\pi)$ be an embedded real open book for the real manifold $(M,c_{M})$.
 Denote by $c_-$ and $c_{+}$ the diffeomorphisms obtained by restricting $c_{M}$ to the two invariant pages $S_-$ and $S_{+}$.
 Note that $f=c_{+}\circ c_-$.
-Then $(M, S_-\cup S_{+})$ is an embedded real Heegaard decomposition and $(S_-\cup S_{+}, c_-\cup f\circ c_{-})$, is an abstract real Heegaard decomposition for $(M,c_{M})$.
+Then $(M, S_-\cup_{\partial} S_{+})$ is an embedded real Heegaard decomposition and $(S_-\cup_{\partial} S_{+}, c_-\cup f\circ c_{-},id)$, is an abstract real Heegaard decomposition for $(M,c_{M})$.